- Safety and Health Topics

 An estimated 11 million workers in a wide range of industries and occupations are exposed to at least one of the numerous agents known to be associated with occupational asthma.
 Occupational factors are associated with up to 15 percent of disabling asthma cases in the United States.
 Asthma is an illness characterized by intermittent breathing difficulty including chest tightness, wheezing, cough, and shortness of breath.
 It is frequently serious and sometimes fatal.

-Occupational asthma is addressed in specific standards for recordkeeping and the general industry.
+Occupational asthma is addressed in specific OSHA standards for Recordkeeping and General Industry.

 How do I find out about employer responsibilities and workers' rights?